241209-NET/Justin_Williams/PokemonTradeSystem.API/README.md

 - User should be able to accept a trade request in which they trade one of their pokemon for another user's so long as the pokemon they selected meets the requested specifications of the other user.

 ## MVP Goals
+- Users can login and register accounts.
+- Users can add/delete pokemon.
+- Users can view their pokemon.
+- Users can post/accept trades with other users.

 ## Stretch Goals
 - Include a badge system where users earn badges for making certain trades.